DennisPing/cs6650-twinder-a2/README.md

 ![2consumers-2](results/rabbitmq-2consumers-done.png)

 The consume rate is 2x the publish rate because there are now 2 consumers and the exchange method is "fanout".
 There is one spike of 225 queued messages, but it is quickly handled by the consumers.
-Overall, the performance is excellent since it matches the client's load production rate of roughly 5500 req/sec.
+Overall, the performance is excellent since it matches the client's load production rate of over 5500 req/sec.

 ### Consumer Data Storage